- Research Focus

 - Community Engagement

-His commitment to advance academic medical and health science is evident through his involvement with Council of the Royal Australasian College of Surgeons as member of the Executive of Council and Chair of the Professional Development and Standards Board.
+His commitment to advance academic medical and health science is evident through his involvement the Royal Australasian College of Surgeons as Surgical Director Research and Evaluation.
 Guy created and developed the Australian Safety and Efficacy Register of New Interventional Procedures (ASERNIP-S) which he still directs and leads.
 The resulting publications have received international acclaim and advanced the profession of surgery.

 Guy Maddern is continually researching new surgical techniques to help patients reduce post-operative pain, and achieve better outcomes.
 He is Chair of the Australian and New Zealand Audit of Surgical Mortality (ANZASM) which aims to improve quality of practice within surgery.

 His research and clinical work at The Queen Elizabeth Hospital is focused on Upper Gastrointestinal conditions and procedures and includes:

 - Evidence based surgical appraisal